 The benefits of dragon fruit are numerous for us.
 They are full of many health benefits from helping digestion, reducing blood sugar levels to helping with cancer prevention.
 Beautiful tropical dragon fruits certainly sound and look exotically unique.
 Check out the three delicious recipes here too.

 All that said I am sure many don’t even know what a dragon fruit is, so time to learn about it.

 What Is A Dragon Fruit?

 First of all, as the name says, it is a fruit.
-Dragon fruit is a tropical fruit called pitaya or pitahaya or strawberry pear.
+It is a tropical fruit called pitaya or pitahaya or strawberry pear.
 You will find it easily in Asia, Central America, Mexico, and South America.
 Nowadays, you can find them in most supermarkets across North America as well, and if you cannot find them in your large grocers you can usually find them in ethnic food stores.

-That spiky skin is part of the dragon fruit because it is from the cactus family that is a climbing vine plant and grows best in dry areas.
+That spiky skin is part of the fruit is because it is from the cactus family that is a climbing vine plant and grows best in dry areas.
 It grows fast and a plant can produce for more than 20 years.

-Let’s learn how dragon fruits benefit your health in many ways.
+Let’s learn how this fruit benefits your health in many ways.